 I’m still trying to decide whether I like that the pizzeria was located on deck 8 rather than on the Lido deck.
 On one hand, it was extremely inconvenient for families with young children who were too young to go off on their own with most of the food options on the Lido.
 On the other hand, the pizzeria was much more centrally located on deck 8.

-Comment: What did you think about the location of the pizzeria?
+Comment: What did you think about the location of the pizzeria compared to other Carnival cruise ships?

 Carnival Mardi Gras Cruise Director Review- Kyndall Fire